dubesoftware/dubesoftware/README.md

 Welcome to my public profile.

 ### ⚡ About me
 I am a full-stack software developer especially interested in building simple and fast software, scaling systems up and shipping reliable applications.
 I enjoy building SaaS products in Ruby and Ruby on Rails.
-However, being a polyglot, I will also work in Elixir, Lua, TypeScript and other languages as applicable.
+However, being a polyglot, I will also work in Elixir, Lua, TypeScript and other languages as applicable. \*Remote work only\*

 ### 🌱 Always learning something new!